nkohari/forge/README.md

 a dependency injection framework for .NET.
 I wouldn't go so far as to call Forge "Ninject for Node," but it's not an entirely unreasonable moniker.

-Forge, like many other DI frameworks, allow you to define loosely-coupled components in a declarative way, and then wires them together for you as necessary.
+Forge allows you to define loosely-coupled components in a declarative way, and then wires them together for you as necessary.
 Here's a quick example of typical usage:

 ```coffeescript
 Forge = require 'forge-di'